Frequently asked questions

 Do you prescribe pharmaceuticals?

-While my scope allows me to prescribe, I do not.
+While my scope allows me to prescribe, I generally do not—with few exceptions.
 There are plenty of doctors out there who already practice within this framework.
 I specialize in getting people off their medications, and will only rarely suggest pharmaceuticals.
 Should you need prescription monitoring or refills, please work with your prescribing doctor.
 Should you want to explore other options, please contact me.

 What is homeopathy?